 The Hani ethnic minority was the one who started cultivating these rice fields when they arrived more than 1300 years ago.
 The best time to visit the terraces is between December and March, when the rice terraces are full of water and the rice has not yet sprouted.

 In 2013 the more than 16,000 hectares of rice terraces became a UNESCO World Heritage Site.
 The villages of Duoyishu and Laohuzui are some of the best known for their incredible views of the rice fields.

-5. The walled city of Dali
+5. The old city of Dali

-The city of Dali (大理) is 320 km west of Kunming.
+The old city of Dali (大理) is 320 km west of Kunming.
 It is known for its old town enclosed by walls and large entrance gates.
 Home of the Bai ethnic minority, its interior has also managed to preserve the traditional Chinese architecture of all its buildings.